kokifish/kokifish/README.md

 <a href="https://github.com/kokifish"><img src="https://badges.pufler.dev/visits/kokifish/kokifish"></a>
 </p>

-koki? cookie? no, kōki desu.
-Care killed the cat, not the fish, so I will stay interested in the curious.
+koki? cookie?
+No, kōki desu.
+Care killed the cat, not the fish, so I'll stay interested in the curious.

-Master's degree from Sun Yat-sen University.
-The research work is related to P2P Networks and Deep Graph Neural Networks.
-Currently learning Android, HarmonyOS, emulator...
+As a Master's graduate from Sun Yat-sen University, my research focused on ​​peer-to-peer (P2P) Networks and Deep Graph Neural Networks.

+Currently learning Android, HarmonyOS, emulator, v8...
+A core developer of a reverse engineering tool.

 ### Languages and Tools: